 Black Widow spiders have shiny black bodies and appear to have a red hourglass-shaped marking on their backs.

-These types of Spiders in Louisiana are usually found around windows, doors, porches, garages, and other dark places where they can wait for prey to come close enough to attack.
+These Spiders in Louisiana are usually found around windows, doors, porches, garages, and other dark places where they can wait for prey to come close enough to attack.

 They also like dark corners of attics and basements.
-Females tend to be more aggressive than males and will stay with their web while males wander away after mating.
+Females tend to be more aggressive than males and stay with their web while they wander away after mating.

 Black Widow bites usually aren’t painful but may feel like an ant bite at first, with some pain, numbness, tingling, or itching afterward.